piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Now that you have some potential buckets for where you're going to be spending money, we can start figuring out how much capital you're going to need to be successful with your accelerator.

 We're providing the following some ballpark estimates for a variety of expenditures where we can — and additional context for where we can't.
+And we always encourage you to plan for the worst and hope for the best.
+Better to make your numbers higher and have the actuals come in lower.

 So here we go in order of importance.

 ### Space

 Obviously, for this model of accelerator, space is critical.
 You should allocate a significant amount of the capital to underwriting this expense.
 At the very least, you should estimate about 100 sq ft (30 sq m) for each founder in the space.
 At the most, you should get as much space as you can afford.

 If you can buy — or work out an arrangement with the building owner — all the better.
+Equally beneficial, if you can round up enough capital to sign a longer lease, that will help drive down costs, as well.

 And try to get space that is roughly built out, rather than raw office space.
 (Former warehouse and storage spaces tend to work really well.)
 This will save you money on tenant improvements and the like.
 Ideally, you'll only be adding a few extra power outlets and a few touches here and there.
 We don't want you sinking a ton of cash into the space.

 PIE began in an empty retail space that was donated to us by the building owner during the doldrums of the mortgage crisis.
 As the economy rebounded and the owner sold the building, that "free" space suddenly became very spendy.
-In a highest rent district of Portland.
+In the highest rent district of Portland.

 So with that in mind our numbers aren't terribly useful here.
 In fact, it's incredibly difficult to do any apples to apples comparison.
 No matter where you are.
 But let's take some current averages and see if that helps give you a ballpark.

+If x is the cost of the space per square foot per year and y is the number of companies you're looking to help, here's a rough equation.
+(We'll estimate the number of founders per team at three — some will have more and some will have less — and the amount of space per founder at 100 sq ft.)

+x(y(3*100)) = $TOTAL LEASE/year = $MONTHLY LEASE PAYMENT

+So let's say we wanted to help 10 startups in an area where the cost per square foot is $25.

+$25(10(3*100)) = $75,000/year = $6250/month

+You can add other elements.
+But this gives you a starting point for ball parking the number.

 ### Staff

+Now that you've got some space, let's get some people in that space.
+And some folks to manage it.
+For that, you'll need staff.

+Like space, the pricing of the staff will be dependent on the region and cost of living and the like.
+But there are some industry averages floating around that will help.

+On average, Managing Director/Program Manager salaries generally fall in the range of $125,000 to $175,000 per year plus benefits.
+For programs that make equity investments, many managing directors also receive an equity position (1 point or less) in each of the companies who go through the program and some participation in the the carry of the fund making the investments.

+Program Manager salaries, on average, range from $50,000 to $75,000 per year, plus benefits.
+It is less likely that this role receives equity or upside from the carry.

+Many programs hire additional staff — associates, EiRs, and technical experts — by providing those contracted positions with the same offer as the participating startups receive.
+So if a startup gets $20,000 as in seed capital, you would budget a similar number for each of these contracted staff.

+A good rule of thumb for salaries — in addition to the usual "depends on experience" — is to assume that the fewer staff you have, the more each of the roles will be paid.
+So if you're running a lean shop, expect to pay top dollar for the staff you are hiring.

+With that in mind, let's just estimated that staffing is likely going to run a minimum of $350,000/year with benefits and other associated costs.

 ### Food
 ### Investment
 ### Upkeep and Maintenance